|

 at East Quay and disembarked the R.A.F. personnel by 1130.
 The LCI

-35 then proceeded to Sleepers Hole where it tied up to HMLCI 165.
+35 then proceeded to Sleepers Hole where it tied up to HM LCI 165.

 On Friday August 25th, divers went below and found the cause of the